Cabinet Refacing or Refinishing: Your Secret Weapon Against Demo

 Should I Reface or Buy All New Cabinets

 Are you considering a kitchen renovation but hesitant about the cost and hassle of replacing all your cabinets?
-In the overwhelming majority of cases, refacing your cabinets is a smarter and more cost-effective choice than buying all new cabinets.
+In the majority of cases, refacing your cabinets is a smarter, more cost-effective choice than buying all new cabinets.

-• Cost-Effective Solution: Refacing is a less expensive option with a better return on investment compared to purchasing and installing entirely new cabinets.
+• Refacing is a less expensive option with a better return on investment compared to purchasing and installing entirely new cabinets.

-• Preserving Cabinet Integrity: Kitchen cabinets are typically constructed from plywood boxes with doors attached or drawers.
+• Kitchen cabinets are typically constructed from plywood boxes with doors attached or drawers.
 Despite years of use, the cabinet boxes themselves remain structurally sound.
 Refacing allows you to replace worn-out doors, drawers without the need to replace the entire cabinet structure.

-• Customization and Upgrades: Refacing provides an opportunity to upgrade to higher quality doors, hardware, and finishes, enhancing the overall look and functionality of your kitchen.
-With the cost savings from refacing, you can invest in premium materials that can make a significant difference in the aesthetics and durability of your cabinets.
+• Refacing provides an opportunity to upgrade to higher quality doors, hardware, and finishes.
+This enhances the overall look and functionality of your kitchen.
+With the savings from refacing, you can invest in premium materials that can make a significant difference in the aesthetics and durability of your cabinets.

 In conclusion:

 Request a quote today to start your project.
-A consultation can be set up to explore your options, discuss customization possibilities, and create a plan that suits your style and budget.
+Set up a consultation to explore your options, discuss customization possibilities, and create a plan that suits your style and budget.
 If you want to change your layout, we can help you with that as we do custom cabinetry to add onto your existing cabinets.
+Check out our FAQ for more information.

 Kitchen Cabinet Trends

 Welcome to our blog on the 2024 kitchen cabinet color and finish trends!
 If you’re thinking of renovating your kitchen or simply updating the look of your cabinets, here are some ideas.
-In this post, we’ll be discussing the latest color and finish trends that are set to dominate kitchen design.
+Let’s discuss the latest color and finish trends that are set to dominate kitchen design.
+Check out our portfolio for more ideas!

 Warm Neutrals